Everything you need to know about dual agency

 • Inexperienced sellers and buyers: If you’re unsure of how to negotiate and advocate for yourself, dual agency means you won’t have an experienced agent guiding you through the transaction.

 • Buyers in low-competition markets: Independent buyers who are shopping in a buyer’s market have little to gain from dual agency.
-Since the seller pays the buyer’s commission, there’s virtually no reason to skip the opportunity to benefit from an agent’s expertise.
+Since the seller pays the buyer’s agent commission, there’s virtually no reason to skip the opportunity to benefit from an agent’s expertise.

-» MORE: Find top agents near you.
+» MORE: Find top agents near you

 Negotiating in a dual agency sale